 PREVENT HOUSE FIRES - Install and use only in accordance with the manufacturer's installation and operating instructions.
 Contact your local building or fire officials about restrictions and installation inspection in your area.
-Refer to local building codes and manufacturer's instructions for precautions required for passing a chimney through a combustible wall or ceiling.
-Do not run a chimney connector through a combustible wall or ceiling.
 Do not connect this unit to a chimney flue serving another appliance.
-Clearances may be reduced by methods specified in NFPA 211, listed wall shields, pipe shields, or other means approved by local building or fire officials.